SEO For Roofers

 When people carry out this search, you want the name of your business to come up on the first page of the search results because that way, you have a greater chance of a potential local customer clicking into your website.
 This will lead to more leads and jobs.

-How do you get to that first page?
+How do you get there?

 By using SEO (Search Engine Optimisation).
-It has a lot to do with the content on your website, whether its easy to read on a mobile phone and if it’s easy to navigate.
+It has a lot to do with the content on your website, whether it's easy to read on a mobile phone and if it’s easy to navigate.

 Local SEO is the process of optimising your website and its contents so that people looking for a business in their local area find you.